PEN Melbourne current projects

 Since the 1980s PEN International has used the Empty Chair at events to symbolise a writer who could not be present because they were imprisoned, detained, disappeared, threatened or killed.
 The Empty Chair often represents a specific case, rather than all writers at risk, and regularly takes centre stage at such venues as the Melbourne Writers’ Festival.
 Each year PEN Centres worldwide traditionally exhibit an Empty Chair on November 15 – the Day of the Imprisoned Writer.
 PEN Melbourne also hosts events on this day.

 For the latest news from PEN International and PEN Melbourne, from panels at Melbourne’s literary festivals to international reports concerning freedom of expression, check out what we’ve been up to here.

-The PEN Melbourne Quarterly is sent out to members of PEN Melbourne four times a year by email as a PDF file.
+The PEN Melbourne Quarterly is sent out to members of PEN Melbourne twice a year by email as a PDF file.
 The Quarterly includes news from our committees, updates on PEN concerns and contributions of writing and poetry from members along with invitations to forthcoming PEN Melbourne events.
 Click here to read past issues.